Xia Junfeng: Trial and execution

 Junfeng's death sentence was carried out, despite two appeals, after he was convicted of murdering two officials who were trying to stop him from trading.

 Xia claimed he stabbed the two officials in self-defense after they beat him.
 The court ruled there was no evidence of self-defense and convicted him of murder.
 A higher court upheld the lower court's ruling.

 A group of 25 human rights lawyers objected, citing uncertainty in the case, and asserting that the Chinese Supreme Court should have intervened.
 Xia's case was contrasted with that of Gu Kailai, the wife of politician Bo Xilai, who had been imprisoned for corruption.
 The lawyers issued a joint statement condemning what they said was an unjust execution.
 The statement was signed by prominent lawyers including Li Fangping, Teng Biao and Jiang Tianyong.

 The Supreme Court had promised to carry out a comprehensive review of Xia's case, but there had been no word from the judiciary for 28 months, raising supporters' hopes that Xia's death sentence would be commuted.
+Xia was executed by lethal injection.
+He was 37-years-old.
+His wife and mother-in-law were only given 30 minutes notice of the execution so they could briefly visit him.